blanktphan/roadmap.sh-solutions/README.md

 ## 📂 **Frontend Developer**

-Below is a list of all **Frontend Developer** projects available in this repository.
+Below is a comprehensive list of all Frontend Development projects available in this repository, designed to build progressive web development skills from foundational HTML to advanced interactive applications.

 | Project Name | Description| Focus Point | Directory |
 | :------------------------- | :------------------------------------ | :---------------------------------- | :---------------------- |